jmizv/jmizv/README.md

 ## Hi there 👋

 This is where I host most of the programming stuff I'm interested in.
-Currently I'm trying to migrate to [CodeBerg.org](https://www.codeberg.org).
-This is a non-profit community for hosting code like Github but without Microsoft in the background.
+Currently, some code is also hosted at [CodeBerg.org](https://www.codeberg.org/jmizv).

 The topics my projects are built on or for: